On the classification of finite GK-dimensional pre-Nichols algebras and quasi-quantum groups: Minimal nondiagonal objects

 \section{Minimal nondiagonal objects}

-Recall that an object $V\in {_{\k G}^{\k G} \mathcal{YD}^\Phi}$ is called a minimal nondiagonal object if it is nondiagonal and each nonzero proper subobject of $V$ is diagonal.
-If $V\in {_{\k G}^{\k G} \mathcal{YD}^\Phi}$ is a simple object or a direct sum of $2$-simple objects, then the support group of $V$ must be a cyclic group or a direct product of two cyclic groups, this implies that $V$ is of diagonal type by Lemma \ref{l2.2} and Lemma \ref{l2.4}.
-So if $V\in {_{\k G}^{\k G} \mathcal{YD}^\Phi}$ is nondiagonal, then $V$ is a direct sum of at least $3$-simple objects.
+In this section, we initiate the study of pre-Nichols algebras of nondiagonal type, where the so-called minimal nondiagonal objects play a central role.
+Recall that an object $V\in {_{\k G}^{\k G} \mathcal{YD}^\Phi}$ is said to be minimal nondiagonal if it is nondiagonal and every nonzero proper subobject of $V$ is diagonal.
+We shall first analyze the Yetter-Drinfeld module structure of minimal nondiagonal objects.
+Afterward, we prove that if $V$ is a minimal nondiagonal object satisfying $G_V=G$ and $\dim(V)\geq 9$, then $\GKdim(B(V))=\infty$.

-In this section, we first study the Yetter-Drinfeld module structure of minimal nondiagonal objects, and then prove that $\GKdim(B(V))=\infty$ if $V$ is a minimal nondiagonal object such that $G_V=G$ and $\dim(V)\geq 9$.
+Let $V=V_1\oplus \cdots \oplus V_\theta \in {_{\k G}^{\k G} \mathcal{YD}^\Phi}$ be a direct sum of $\theta$ simple objects.
+If $\theta=1$ or $2$, the support group of $V$ is necessarily cyclic or a direct product of two cyclic groups, this forces $V$ to be of diagonal type by Lemma \ref{l2.2} and Lemma \ref{l2.4}.
+Hence, if $V$ is nondiagonal, we must have $\theta \geq 3$.
+This observation yields the following statement. \begin{lemma} Every nondiagonal object in ${_{\k G}^{\k G} \mathcal{YD}^\Phi}$ must be a direct sum of at least $3$ simple objects. \end{lemma} We now turn to the structure of minimal nondiagonal objects.
+The following result will be needed.